Classics (CLASS-UA)

 Typically offered occasionally

-Identical to V57.0206.
+Identical to HIST-UA 206.
 In the spring of 44 B.C., Julius Caesar was murdered by a group of senators disgruntled with his monarchic ways.
 However, Caesar's adoptive son and heir, Octavian, was quickly on the scene and in little more than a decade managed to establish himself as Rome's first emperor.
-About three centuries later, Constantine the Great would rise to imperial power and with him came a new state religion--Christianity.
+About three centuries later, Constantine the Great would rise to imperial power and with him came a new state religion-Christianity.
 This course examines the social and political history of the Roman Empire from the time of Augustus to that of Constantine and also closely observes the parallel growth of Christianity.

 Grading: CAS Graded